 CARIAGGI

 For S/S 2020, Italian fabric specialist Cariaggi is launching its exclusive ‘Chrysalis’ yarn – a unique product enhanced with Swarovski crystals.
-Made using prestigious fibers, such as 15.5micron cashmere with the finest Mulberry silk, it is elegant and sophisticated with a soft and fluffy texture.
+Made using prestigious fibers, such as 15.5-micron cashmere with the finest Mulberry silk, it is elegant and sophisticated with a soft and fluffy texture.
 Small Swarovski crystals give both fibers a particular, delicate shine.
-Chrysalis brushed yarn is extraordinarily voluminous and shiny, and feels so light that it is almost imperceptible on the wearer’s skin – though it will certainly turn heads of onlookers.
+Chrysalis brushed yarn is extraordinarily voluminous and shiny, and feels so light that it is almost imperceptible on the wearer’s skin – though it will certainly turn the heads of onlookers.

 www.cariaggi.it